Last updated on April 28th, 2022 at 12:26 am

 “We’re very excited about Bret, but one patient doesn’t necessarily mean it will be a 100 percent response rate for other patients,” Shah said.

 “There’s no doubt that people who have developed cancer in the last decade, some are alive because of these technologies, compared to the decade before,” he added.
 “The ultimate goal is to have every situation be like Bret’s – that amazing response that we hope is durable.”

 The next frontier will be to explore its effectiveness in treating “solid” cancers, including breast and colon cancer.

 “The big advancement will be if this moves outside of blood cancer and into other types of cancer,” said Bryon Johnson, professor of pediatrics in the hematology and oncology division at MCW and a member of the Cancer Center.
 “I think it will be forthcoming at some point in time, but the research has to continue.”

 “Cancer immunotherapy, as we move forward, is going to involve a variety of different strategies,” Johnson said.
 “It’s probably not going to be one strategy that is the panacea.
-It is going to be a mixture of different types of treatment.
+It is going to be a mixture of different types of Breast Cancer Treatment Services.
 This is exciting that this is one treatment of many.”

 For example, this month, the Froedtert & MCW Cancer Network added another type of CAR-T therapy option, called Kite Yescarta, made available to patients with large B-cell lymphomas for whom two or more chemotherapy drugs haven’t been effective.